david-asher/electron-firebase/docs/fbstorage.js.md

 <dd></dd>
 </dl>

+<a name="module_fbstorage"></a>

+## fbstorage
-<a name="fbstorageInterface to Google Cloud Storage in the security context of the authenticated user.
+Interface to Google Cloud Storage in the security context of the authenticated user.
 Keep track of every file add/remove in firestore becausefirebase cloud storage does not allow listing/searching for files.
 Use the REST API directly because the node.js interface does not include storage.
-After initialization the fbstorage module will contain 3 objects_* .file - file access limited to the current signed-in user* .app - file access limited to any user of this app but not other apps* .public - file access without restrictionmodule_"></a>
+After initialization the fbstorage module will contain 3 objects:* .file - file access limited to the current signed-in user* .app - file access limited to any user of this app but not other apps* .public - file access without restriction

-## fbstorageInterface to Google Cloud Storage in the security context of the authenticated user.
-Keep track of every file add/remove in firestore becausefirebase cloud storage does not allow listing/searching for files.
-Use the REST API directly because the node.js interface does not include storage.
-After initialization the fbstorage module will contain 3 objects:\* .file - file access limited to the current signed-in user\* .app - file access limited to any user of this app but not other apps\* .public - file access without restriction
 **See**

 - [Firebase Storage](https://firebase.google.com/docs/storage/)